top of page

 Ojalá que sí – I hope so; traced back from the Arabic expression: ‘ma sha Allah’ which means ‘should God will it.’

-Orale – A greeting; right on; expression used to encourage someone to do something
+Orale – A greeting; right on; an expression used to encourage someone to do something

 Otra vaga – Another loose one; another vagabond